delvex-community/WorkFromHome/README.md

 1. Clone the repo.
 2. run the script using ./workfromhome

+## Note
-## Make sure not to do any manual operation while script is running
+* Make sure not to do any manual operation while script is running.

-*Note:* The fluent working of script also depends upon your system resources and your internet connection , If you've a slow internet connection , you can increase the sleep timings in the script.
+* The fluent working of script also depends upon your system resources and your internet connection , If you've a slow internet connection , you can increase the sleep timings in the script.